As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 You can use logic to make something happen in your effect in response to a specific set of conditions.

-To follow this guide, add an object to your scene - for example, your own 3D object, an object from the AR Library, or a plane.
+To follow this guide, add an object to your Spark AR Studio project.
+For example your own 3D object, an object from AR Library or a plane.

-Let's start by animating an object in the scene:
+Start by animating an object in the scene using animation patches:

 Set the positions the object rotate between in the Transition patch: